microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Declarative Language Features

-[Declarative Language Features](/api/language-extensions/overview#declarative-language-features) adds basic text editing support for a programming language such as bracket matching, auto-indentation and syntax highlighting.
+[Declarative Language Features]["<git-helps><Visual_Studio_Code_Marketplace></git-helps>"] adds basic text editing support for a programming language such as bracket matching, auto-indentation and syntax highlighting.
 This is done declaratively, without writing any code.
-For more advanced language features, like IntelliSense or debugging, see [Programmatic Language Features](#programmatic-language-features).
+For more advanced language features, like IntelliSense or debugging, see [Programmatic Language Features]["<git-helps><Visual_Studio_Code_Marketplace></git-helps>"].

 **Extension Ideas**